Capital Calls: AstraZeneca’s pay bung tarnishes its charity

 -----------------------------------------------

 Soriot’s focus on his personal bottom line is at odds with his company’s commendable behaviour during the pandemic.
-The Anglo-Swedish firm has made and distributed vaccines at cost, unlike rivals Pfizer and Moderna, who are turning a handsome profit.
-However, it has come under fire for its muddled messaging around the efficacy of its shots, and delivery problems in Europe.
+The Anglo-Swedish firm has made and distributed vaccines at cost, unlike rivals Pfizer (PFE.N) and Moderna (MRNA.O), who are turning a handsome profit.
+However, it has come under fire for its muddled messaging around the efficacy of its shots, and delivery problems in Europe read more .
 If the board had waited a year for the trouble to blow over, Soriot’s desire for a juicy reward would have looked more deserving.
 As it stands, AstraZeneca’s admirable frugality now appears to extend to everything but its boss’s pay.
 (By Aimee Donnellan)

 Earlier in Capital Calls: